-- Host: the hostname to which the AX3000 opens a printer connection (press <space> to get a list of available hosts). - This parameter must be entered. - Advanced: access to a group of parameters.
-The default values of these parameters are suitable for most of the use. - Printer Name (DEVNAME): printer device name.
+- Host: the hostname to which the AX3000 opens a printer connection (press <space> to get a list of available hosts).

+This parameter must be entered.

+- Enhanced Parameters: access to a group of parameters.
+The default values of these parameters are suitable for most of the use.
+See next sub-chapter. - Printer Name (DEVNAME): printer device name.